 At Infinity we believe in the power of phone conversations between customers and businesses.
 In your opinion, what role do you see phone calls playing in retail?

 As our shopping becomes an increasingly digital experience, the value of human interaction can't be ignored.
 In fact, at the final stages of a shopping journey, human interaction is becoming more crucial than ever.
 While we may browse, search, and discover products online, when it comes time to make a purchase, we rely on reviews, ratings, and conversations.

 Phone calls, in particular, will play a vital role in the post-sale process.
 After purchasing a product, we often have questions about its functionality, warranty, or need to file a complaint.

 Phone callsprovide a direct and personal way for customers to address any concerns or seek assistance.
 Whether it's troubleshooting a technical issue or clarifying warranty details, phone calls offer a level of support and reassurance that can't be matched by digital interactions alone.

 In a world where technology is rapidly advancing, it's important to remember the value of human connection.
 Phone conversations bridge the gap between the digital and physical worlds, offering a human touch that enhances the overall customer experience.

 What is the one thing that you would change how retailers operate in a digital world

 Consistency.
 Don’t offer me something online that I can’t see/try to buy in-store.
 Don’t offer me vouchers that I can’t redeem online.
 Don’t make services available, like delivery and appointments, and aftersales care, that I can’t access in-store.
-There’s so many when you think about the state of retail now.
+There are so many when you think about the state of retail now.